 Muscles take part in movement but play a crucial role in the overall health of the body.
 Regular muscle activity improves cardiovascular health, supports metabolic functions, and aids in maintaining a healthy weight.
 Other than daily movements, muscle strength is also vital for daily acts and the prevention of injuries of any type.

-The muscles of the human body are broadly divided into three categories: skeletal, cardiac, and smooth muscles.
+The types of muscles in the human body are broadly divided into three categories: skeletal, cardiac, and smooth muscles.

 They are striated in appearance.